EDR vs. MDR: How do They differ, and which one should you choose?

 EDR tools and solutions typically empower security teams with tools to proactively detect threats, investigate incidents, and respond to attacks directly.
 This puts the onus on the organization's security personnel to generate insights from endpoint data and identify threats.

-MDR: In contrast, managed detection and response services are often outsourced to third-party providers who possess advanced threat hunting capabilities.
+MDR: In contrast, managed detection and response services are often outsourced to third-party providers who possess advanced threat detection and hunting capabilities.
 They utilize security expertise, specialized tools, and analytics to monitor an organization's environment and offer incident response assistance.

 EDR: Since EDR primarily operates at the endpoint level, it may prove manageable for small and medium-sized businesses with limited resources or straightforward network architectures.